mawaisnawaz/dashboard-template-with-gulp/README.md

 ## Dashboard Template.

-Dashboard Template developed using SASS and compiled ussing GULP.
+Dashboard Template developed using SASS and compiled using GULP.